AdebayoBraimah/commandio/doc/source/index.rst

 Welcome to commandio's documentation!
 =====================================

-The ``commandio`` python package is intended to be a convenience suite of tools for running and logging UNIX commands on the command line.
+The ``commandio`` (**command IO**) python package is intended to be a convenience suite of tools for running and logging UNIX commands on the command line, in addition to file and directory handling.

 .. toctree::
    :maxdepth: 2